Can a Landlord Charge Interest on Rent Arrears?

 If you are late making a rent payment, you might be concerned about having to pay more money.
 An arrear is a money you should have already paid, such as a late rent payment.
-A landlord can only charge you interest on an arrear if the following circumstances are met.
+A landlord can only charge you an arrear if the following circumstances are met.

 |Should your tenancy agreement states that you can be charged extra for late payments?||Yes|

 |Should the rent has outstanding for fourteen or more days?||Yes|

 Solve Your Renting Issues With the Help of DoNotPay